abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Common Errors**
 	- ```List has no rows for assignment to sObject``` - running a query which returns no rows
  	- ```Index 0 is out of bounds``` - attempting to access value at index 0 when there is no data
+  	- runtime exceptions

+### Apex Security & Sharing
+- **Important Methods**
+	- ``Security.stripInaccessible(AccessType, sourceRecords)``` enforces the FLS of the current user by stripping anything which is not accessible in the defined context.

 ### Extending Declarative Functionality
 - **Topic:**